moradaniel/humanResources/README.md

 ## ChangeLog

+2014 - September

+ - Listing CreditsEntries using AngularJS
+ - Added REST API for finding CreditsEntries and CreditsEntriesPeriods
+ - Using **AngularJS Promises** for asynchronous calls

 2014 - August

  - Added pagination in the front-end using **Bootstrap UI pagination** and in the backend for searching employments